BroOfBros/TCP-Connection/README.md

 To keep it simple, the only server command is `exit`, which closes the server and all the
 connected clients.
 Please note that the server might go into a `TIME_WAIT` state if a client
 closes after the server, in which case you have to wait a few seconds before attempting to
 restart the server.
-You will observer this behaviour upon receiving the `Address is allready in use`
+You will observe this behaviour upon receiving the `Address is already in use`
 message.

 # Client interaction